SAU TECH COVID-19 DATA AND PLAN

 - Masks: Employees wear masks in common areas such as hallways, bathrooms, and break rooms.
 They also wear masks when they cannot social distance the required 6 feet from other people.
 Employees who serve students or prospective students in their offices wear masks if they cannot maintain a distance of 6 feet or more.

 - Social Distancing: Employees make every effort to social distance during the workday.
-When social distancing is not possible, a mask is worn.

 - Sanitation of Workspaces: Employees sanitize work areas in addition to regular janitorial cleaning.
 Employees serving students clean their desk areas in between appointments with students.
 The faculty clean classroom areas between classes in addition to door handles, and any high touch areas.
 Typical office and classroom areas include door handles, glass doors, desktops, copiers, printers, keyboards, mouse, etc. Employees also practice good personal hygiene by cleaning their hands multiple times a day.